ank-PhD/Karyotype_retriever/Readme.md

  - CytoBands.txt courtesy of http://hgdownload.cse.ucsc.edu/goldenPath/hg18/database/cytoBand.txt.gz

 **Future developments:**
+ - Collapse HMM predictions onto a chromosome limits or centromere limits if the transition boundaries are close (critcial)
  - Made the HMM aware of distances between locuses measured on affymetrix chip (1) and recombination hotspots (2)
- - Collapse HMM predictions onto a chromosome limits or centromere limits if the transition boundaries are close (critcial)
- - Create a command line user interface (critical)
  - Reformulate as Bayesian choice: state of markers =  evidence; distance = prob. of transition or collapse (?)
+ - Implement clustering of cell lines on the level of chromosome gain/loss similarity (?)